Heinz Hopf (actor)

-Heinz Willy Gustav Hopf (November 11, 1934 – January 23, 2001) was a Swedish actor.
+Heinz Willy Gustav Hopf (11 November 1934 – 23 January 2001) was a Swedish actor.

-He was born in Stockholm but moved to Lund where he studied at Lund University.
-He later became a regular actor at the Dramaten theater in Stockholm.
+He was born in Stockholm but moved to Lund where he studied medicine at Lund University 1954-1955.
+He later became a regular actor at the Royal Dramatic Theatre in Stockholm.
 Internationally, he is best known for playing the pimp in Thriller – A Cruel Picture (1974).

 Heinz Hopf died from laryngeal cancer in 2001.